FilipZawadzki/WeatherService/README.md

 # WeatherService
-Repo for a quick project which uses API from WeatherBit to get the best surfing weather in a location from already embedded cities.
+Quick project which uses API from WeatherBit to get the best surfing weather from already embedded cities base.

 ### To configure: